ssmirr/appdev-chapters/rails-grade.md

 ![](/assets/load-assignment.png)

-Authorize the firstdraft Grades application to access your account. **Make sure to click the 'Grant' button next to the organization that you created when setting up Cloud9.**
+Authorize the firstdraft Grades application to access your account. **Make sure to click the 'Grant' button next to the organization that you created earlier.**

+**Make sure to click the 'Grant' button next to the organization that you created earlier.**

+**Make sure to click the 'Grant' button next to the organization that you created earlier.**

 ![](/assets/authorize-first-draft.png)